-She let out a shuddery breath as the Muggle men turned the corner and didn't come back for them.
+She let out a shuddery breath as the Muggle men turned the corner.
 No, that probably wasn't what the little boy had meant when he'd talked about his mother.
 Muggles hid coins up their sleeves and performed sleight-of-hand parlor tricks and called it magic all the time.
 That's probably what he'd meant.
 Muggles didn't believe in the real magic.
 To them, it was only make-believe.

 "No," he said.
 "She said I had to find it on my own."